openmole/gridscale/README.md

 ### PBS
 To submit a job on a **PBS** cluster:

-    implicit val pbsService = new PBSJobService with SSHPrivateKeyAuthentication {
+    val pbsService = new PBSJobService with SSHPrivateKeyAuthentication {
       def host: String = "server.domain"
       def user = "user"
       def password = "password"